One stone that’s always on the top of my list is Amethyst. By the way — if you want to check out my Top 10 Must-Have

-The color of many deeply pigmented crystals like amethyst run the risk of fading by being exposed to direct sunlight or any bright display lights, especially if you’re displaying your crystals under UV lights over a long period of time.
+The color of many deeply pigmented crystals, like amethyst, runs the risk of fading by being exposed to direct sunlight or any bright display lights, especially if you’re displaying your crystals under UV lights over a long period of time.

 That can cause your amethyst to fade.

 It seems like UV light is specifically the fading culprit for collectors.
 It can be natural UV light from the sun too, manmade UV light, or halogen lights if you’re using halogen bulbs.
 That’s another culprit.

 You want to keep your deeply pigmented crystals away from any kind of UV source, so keep it away from the window sill.
 Keep it away from the sun.
 The brighter the light, the faster it fades out our crystals, so sunlight and halogen are the worst.

 Also, certain crystals, I noticed, fade more easily than others.